Welcome to Washington County

 3) Workplace Inclusion Workshop

-Workplace Inclusion, which promises to be fun and interactive, will provide a deeper understanding of unconscious bias and how it impacts our personal and professional lives.
+The Workplace Inclusion Workshop, which promises to be fun and interactive, provides participants with a deeper understanding of unconscious bias and how it impacts our personal and professional lives.
 We will also explore its effect on productivity, workplace relationships, and customer service.
 Once we understand our biases, we will learn how to increase our cultural intelligence as the antidote through a series of activities.

-Facilitated by Figure 8 Consulting, owners, Carol and April believe becoming culturally competent is not a destination, nor is it just about figuring other people out.
+Our workshop facilitators believe becoming culturally competent is not a destination, nor is it just about figuring other people out.
 It is about becoming more aware of who we are in the context of the increasingly complex and culturally diverse world in which we live and work.
 It is a process, one of learning how to foster better relationships, how to be more productive, and how to improve job performance.
-They facilitate trainings that help organizations improve customer service, build more highly functioning teams, capitalize on the skills of all employees, build better relationships within organizations…..and have fun at the same time.
-To learn more about these presenters, visit www.fig8consulting.com.